Winners Summary

 |

 IG’s browser-based trading platform is one of the most intuitive advanced platforms I’ve used.
-Within a few minutes of booting up, I created a multiasset workspace that gave us a solid bird’s eye view of the global markets.
+Within a few minutes of booting up, I created a multiasset workspace that gave me a solid bird’s eye view of the global markets.
 Widget windows are crisp and charts can be customized with popular indicators and drawing tools.
-Unlike other trading platforms, a quick right-click on a market can pull up a complete window with charts, news and order entry.
+Unlike other trading platforms, a quick right-click on a market can pull up a complete window with charts, news, and order entry.
 I love it.
-Interactive Brokers’ Trader Workstation might offer more tools.
-Other platforms are easier because they have fewer features.
-IG balances depth and ease of use beautifully.
+Interactive Brokers’ Trader Workstation might offer more tools and other platforms may be easier because they have fewer features, but IG balances depth and ease of use beautifully.

 - Tradeable assets: shares, CFDs, forex, indices, commodities